Kanken6174/opengloves-driver/README.md

 If you run into issues, you are more than welcome to open a GitHub issue/discussion, or contact us directly on Discord:
 `danwillm#8254`
 `LucidVR#0001`
+`𒀇𒃯#2919` (i'm the one who made this fork, the folks at LucidVR might be able to help but open an issue on this github if you encounter issues with MY fork specifically)